Hockey Staff

 Associate Head Coach Steve Miller

-A native of Sun Prairie, Wis., he most recently served at Ohio State as its associate head coach for the previous five seasons and helped guide the team to an NCAA Frozen Four appearance in 2018, his first campaign with the program.
-The Buckeyes claimed their first Big Ten Conference regular season title in his second year and earned an at-large berth into the NCAA Tournament.
+A native of Sun Prairie, Wis., Miller most recently served at Ohio State as its associate head coach for five seasons (2017-22) and helped the team to an NCAA Frozen Four appearance in 2018, his first campaign with the program.
+The Buckeyes claimed their first B1G regular season title in 2019 and earned an at-large berth into the NCAA Tournament.
 The next season, OSU was 10th in the PairWise rankings and poised for a program-record, fourth-straight NCAA Tournament appearance before the remainder of the 2020 season was canceled for the COVID-19 pandemic.
 While at OSU, he coached All-Americans Tanner Laczynski and Mason Jobst, who is also the all-time leading scorer in Big Ten conference games, along with 18 players that earned All-B1G honors.

 Prior to joining Ohio State in 2017, Miller enjoyed successful stints with both the Air Force Academy (2015-17) and Providence College (2014-15).
-As director of hockey for Air Force, he helped the Falcons capture the 2017 Atlantic Hockey Championship and advanced to the NCAA Quarterfinals.
-At Providence, he was an assistant coach and helped the Friars claim their first-ever national championship with a 4-3 victory over Boston University in the 2015 title game.
+As director of hockey for Air Force, he helped the Falcons capture the 2017 Atlantic Hockey Championship and advanced to the NCAA Regional final.
+At Providence, he was the associate head coach and helped the Friars claim their first-ever national championship with a 4-3 victory over Boston University in the 2015 title game.

 Miller began his coaching career at his alma mater, St. Mary’s University in Winona, Minn.
 The squad won the 1989 MIAC playoff championship and advanced to the quarterfinals of the NCAA Tournament.